Asymptotics of Solutions to Silent Wave Equations: Introduction

 \section{Introduction}

 In the present work, we are concerned with the study of solutions to systems of linear wave equations in cosmological spacetimes.
 Specifically, the asymptotic behavior of such solutions.
 By cosmological we mean spacetimes with compact Cauchy surfaces.
-Such asymptotics should be thought of as corresponding to a big bang/big crunch type singularity, or to the expanding direction.
+By asymptotics, we mean the behavior of the solutions as they approach a big bang/big crunch type singularity, or as they approach infinity in the expanding direction.

 In \cite{hans}, Ringström studies a specific class of wave equations with the objective of deriving optimal energy estimates and leading order asymptotics for the solutions.
 Here we shall focus on what Ringström calls \emph{silent equations}.
 Intuitively, these can be thought of as equations such that for the associated geometry, observers lose the ability to communicate at late times.
-In terms of the equations themselves, these are such that the coefficients of the spatial derivative terms decay exponentially.
+In terms of the equations themselves, these are such that the coefficients of the spatial derivative terms decay exponentially, after rewriting the equations in terms of an appropriate time coordinate.
 This suggests that solutions can be approximated by dropping the spatial derivative terms from the equations.
 This results in a system of ODEs for each point in space, which is a greatly simplified situation.
+This kind of behavior is sometimes referred to as \emph{asymptotically velocity term dominated} (AVTD) in the literature.

 In \cite{hans}, Ringström proved leading order asymptotic estimates for solutions of silent equations, which confirms that this heuristic picture is correct in this setting.
-We show that his results concerning the asymptotics can be substantially improved.
+We show that his results concerning the asymptotics can be substantially improved, at least upon allowing for further loss of regularity in the estimates.
 In what follows, we derive asymptotic estimates of all orders for solutions to silent equations; moreover, we show that solutions are uniquely determined by the asymptotic data in these estimates.
 As an application of our results, we then analyze the asymptotic behavior of solutions to the source free Maxwell's equations on Kasner spacetimes near the initial singularity.